-In reality 20 different vowel sounds exist, made up of short vowels, long vowels and diphthongs.
-These vowels sounds can be represented using the International Phonetic Alphabet.
+In reality, 20 different vowel sounds exist, made up of short vowels, long vowels and diphthong vowels.
+These vowel sounds can be represented using the International Phonetic Alphabet.

-As native English speakers, we tend to read words and names based on our memory of how we remember hearing it.
+As native English speakers, we tend to read words and names based on how we remember hearing it.
 At school we are drilled with spelling tests and dictation.
-Perhaps that's why we can get by without the International Phonetic Alphabet.
+Perhaps this is why we can get by without the International Phonetic Alphabet.
+In other words, for a native English speaker spelling comes after pronunciation.
 However, this is also why we have difficulty pronouncing unusual names and words that we aren't familiar with.
 The letters give us a vague representation of the pronunciation and we have no audible memory to refer to.

-My advice for non-native English speakers is to learn the phonemes of English based on the International Phonetic Alphabet and develop their audible senses that are based on memory and experiences.
+My advice for non-native English speakers is to learn the phonemes of English based on the International Phonetic Alphabet and develop auditory senses from memory and experience.
 The former is a logical process and the latter is based on immersion.
-In language learning utilizing a logical approach combined with an immersive experience is essential for achieving results.
+In language learning, utilizing a logical approach combined with an immersive experience is essential for achieving results.

 The 20 vowels sounds in the International Phonetic Alphabet are represented as follows: